 Travel Tips

-• Parking: Public parking is available but fills up quickly during busy times.
+Parking: Public parking is available, but it fills up quickly during busy times.
 Arrive early.

 Let’s not forget about Lake Lucerne in Central Switzerland, either.
 Like the Matterhorn and Lake Geneva, Lake Lucerne is one of the country’s most impressive natural landmarks.
 The fourth-largest lake in Switzerland features dazzling turquoise waters and is surrounded by towering mountains and vibrant forests.